With any rental property, some type of damage is inevitable when you rent it out to a tenant. However, not all damage is alike.

 Be proactive.
 Before signing the lease agreements, discuss what you consider “property damage” with your tenants.
 In fact, these expectations should be part of the tenancy agreement.

 You can also consider screening your tenants and contacting their former landlords.
-Make note if they’ve been involved in disputes over rental property damage.
+Make note if they’ve been involved in disputes over significant property damage.
 The extra effort of a tenant screening will go a long way in keeping your unit stable and your landlord experience stress-free.

 Bottom Line